-- Hazardous waste oversight and hazardous waste disposal would be handled by HAFB under the - 22 existing contracts and in accordance with the State issued RCRA Part B permits for the - 23 Treatment, Storage, and Disposal Facility.
-However, the facilities would be operated pursuant to - 24 the applicable Memorandum of Agreement, which will address waste management training and - on-site responsibility to ensure compliance with federal, state, local, and DoD regulatory - 26 requirements for hazardous waste storage and disposal and consistency with installation - hazardous waste management plan.
-Temporary shelter operations will utilize limited generators - 28 resulting in minimal Hazardous Waste.
-This waste will be incoperated into existing HAFB - 29 process and will not result in significant change in hazardous waste generation.
-In the event of a - hazardous spill, immediate action would be taken by to contain and clean up the spill in - 31 accordance with the appropriate regulation.
-The generation and storage of regulated medical - waste would be managed in accordance with all local, state, and federal guidelines while removal - and disposal would be handled under the existing contract managed by 49 MDG.
-Treatment of - 34 Afghan evacuees will generate medical waste which is to be handled in the existing medical - 35 waste disposal process.
-Depending upon the level of patients and care an increase of waste will - occur.
-This increase can be accommodated within existing processes and not be a significant - 37 impact.
-Any hazardous waste generated due to the Proposed Action would be jointly handled by - 38 complying with local, state, and federal regulations.
-No significant impacts would be expected to - 39 result from the Proposed Action
+- 14 Hazardous waste oversight and hazardous waste disposal would be handled by HAFB under the - 15 existing contracts and in accordance with the State issued RCRA Part B permits for the - 16 Treatment, Storage, and Disposal Facility.
+However, the facilities would be operated pursuant to - 17 the applicable Memorandum of Agreement, which will address waste management training and - 18 on-site responsibility to ensure compliance with federal, state, local, and DoD regulatory - 19 requirements for hazardous waste storage and disposal and consistency with installation - 20 hazardous waste management plan.
+Temporary shelter operations will utilize limited generators - 21 resulting in minimal Hazardous Waste.
+This waste will be incoperated into existing HAFB - 22 process and will not result in signifgant change in hazardous waste generation.
+In the event of a - hazardous spill, immediate action would be taken by to contain and clean up the spill in - 24 accordance with the appropriate regulation.
+The generation and storage of regulated medical - 25 waste would be managed in accordance with all local, state, and federal guidelines while removal - and disposal would be handled under the existing contract managed by 49 MDG.
+Treatment of Afghan evacuees will generate medical waste which is to be handled in the existing medical - Afghan evacuees will generate medical waste which is to be handled in the existing medical waste disposal process.
+Depending upon the level of patients and care an increase of waste will - 20 waste disposal process.
+Depending upon the level of patients and care an increase of waste will 29 occur.
+This increase can be accommodated within existing processes and not be a significant - 30 impact.
+Any hazardous waste generated due to the Proposed Action would be jointly handled by - 31 complying with local, state, and federal regulations.
+No significant impacts would be expected to - 32 result from the Proposed Action.

-40 3.5 CULTURAL RESOURCES
+33 3.5 CULTURAL RESOURCES

-- 1 All properties under management or use by HAFB have been surveyed for Cultural Resources. - 2 An annual program of resurvey and site re-evaluation continues to update the status and - 3 condition of archaeological sites on HAFB.
-The built environment structures and facilities on - 4 HAFB were recorded and evaluated by several projects in the mid-1990s.
-Base - 5 structures/buildings were re-evaluated in 2008-2009 in the "HAFB Cold War-Era Historic - 6 Property Survey" provided by Air Combat Command.
-All of the information and determinations - of significance have been coordinated with the New Mexico Historic Preservation Division - 8 (HPD), State Historic Preservation Office, and the New Mexico Cultural Resources Information - 9 System (NMCRIS), and given state "LA" (Laboratory of Archaeology) numbers.
+- 35 All properties under management or use by HAFB have been surveyed for Cultural Resources. - 36 An annual program of resurvey and site re-evaluation continues to update the status and - 37 condition of archaeological sites on HAFB.
+The built environment structures and facilities on - 38 HAFB were recorded and evaluated by several projects in the mid-1990s.
+Base - 39 structures/buildings were re-evaluated in 2008-2009 in the "HAFB Cold War-Era Historic - 40 Property Survey" provided by Air Combat Command.
+All of the information and determinations - 41 of significance have been coordinated with the New Mexico Historic Preservation Division - 42 (HPD), State Historic Preservation Office, and the New Mexico Cultural Resources Information - 43 System (NMCRIS), and given state "LA"(Laboratory of Archaeology) numbers.

-- 11 Implementation of the No Action Alternative would result in no change to baseline conditions in - 12 the Affected Environment.
-Therefore no potential impacts associated with cultural resources are - anticipated since the No Action Alternative would not provide temporary shelter to Afghan - 14 evacuees.
+Implementation of the No Action Alternative would result in no change to baseline conditions in the Affected Environment.
+Therefore no potential impacts associated with cultural resources are anticipated since the No Action Alternative would not provide temporary shelter to Afghan evacuees.